 Power: Plug n Play | Size: Full | Connectivity: Wired with a Breakaway cable | Compatibility: PC (Windows 10 or Later, Xbox One | Weight: 226g | Buttons: Analog Sticks, Triggers with D-Pad, 4 Remappable Buttons at the back

-Horipad is a third party but officially licensed controller for Xbox by Microsoft and offers a subtly decent package with its affordable price and sharp design.
+Horipad is a third-party but officially licensed controller for Xbox by Microsoft and offers a subtly decent package with its affordable price and sharp design.
 The external shell of the controller is made of glossy plastic which of course is prone to catch fingerprints very easily but at the same time adds a vivid tessellated feel to it.
 As far as the performance is concerned, it performs relatively well against its rivals and consists of analogue impulse triggers including a headset jack and impressive vibration feedback.

-The performance of the motors of the Horipad is pretty neat and the rear side of the controllers contains 4 remappable buttons that can be put to all sorts of use whether it’s releasing a frag on an enemy or randomly swapping to your favourite weapon in a primitive gunfight.
+The performance of the motors of the Horipad is pretty neat and the rear side of the controllers contains 4 remappable buttons that can be put to all sorts of use whether it’s releasing a frag on an enemy or randomly swapping to your favorite weapon in a primitive gunfight.
 It features integrated headset game chat and volume controls which increases the functionality of your controllers as you can manage your chat volume directly from the controller interface.

-The triggers of the controller are quite responsive and fare pretty well against a competitor like Microsoft Elite Class controller but with the minimal price tag which costs less than half its price.
+The triggers of the controller are quite responsive and fare pretty well against a competitor like the Microsoft Elite Class controller but with the minimal price tag which costs less than half its price.
 The overall budget-friendly concept of the Horipad is a steal for this price.
-The wired plug and play nature might be convenient for a lot of gamers but let’s face it, it cannot be compared with the functionality of a wireless controller however it would reduce the effort of swapping out batteries or recharging the device every once in a while.
+The wired plug-and-play nature might be convenient for a lot of gamers but let’s face it, it cannot be compared with the functionality of a wireless controller however it would reduce the effort of swapping out batteries or recharging the device every once in a while.